AlanFoster/metasploit-framework/docs/docs/development/developing-modules/How-to-write-a-HTTP-LoginScanner-Module.md

 Ok, now let's talk about building this #do_login method.
 This is where we send the same HTTP request we sampled earlier.

-If you're already familiar with writing a Metasploit module that sends an HTTP request, the first thing that comes to mind is probably using the [HttpClient](https://github.com/rapid7/metasploit-framework/wiki/How-to-Send-an-HTTP-Request-Using-HTTPClient).
-Well, you can't do that at all over here, so we have to fall back to [Rex::Proto::Http::Client](https://github.com/rapid7/metasploit-framework/wiki/How-to-send-an-HTTP-request-using-Rex%3A%3AProto%3A%3AHttp%3A%3AClient).
+If you're already familiar with writing a Metasploit module that sends an HTTP request, the first thing that comes to mind is probably using the [HttpClient]({% link docs/development/developing-modules/How-to-Send-an-HTTP-Request-Using-HttpClient.md %}).
+Well, you can't do that at all over here, so we have to fall back to [[Rex::Proto::Http::Client|How to send an HTTP request using Rex Proto Http Client]].
 Fortunately for you, we made all this a little bit easier by creating another request called #send_request, here's an example of how to use that:

 ```ruby